elucidata/ogre2/notes.md

 })
 ```

 This is an interesting idea, but what are the implications?
-It seems like I'd want to want for changes within a base path, like `data.on('auth')` or `data.on('auth.*')`.
+It seems like I'd want to watch for changes within a base path, like `data.on('auth')` or `data.on('auth.*')`.
 EventEmitter doesn't support that AFAIK, I would need a custom implementation (or to support RegExp event names `data.on(/auth\../)`).

 **Problems:**